ncbi/icn3d/README.md

 1. The basic interface has the minimum javascript code for the interface.
 It has the basic features such as changing color and styles.
 2. The advanced interface has a library for the interface.
 It has many features.

-Either of these widgets could be easily added to your own web pages.
-Please see the [help page](https://www.ncbi.nlm.nih.gov/Structure/icn3d/docs/icn3d_help.html#HowToUse) for more details.
+Either of these widgets could be easily added to your own web pages as shown in the section of "Embed iCn3D with iframe or JavaScript libraries" below.

-<b>Complete package</b> of iCn3D including Three.js and jQuery can be downloaded from [https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.7.5.zip](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.7.5.zip).
+<b>Complete package</b> of iCn3D including Three.js and jQuery can be downloaded from [https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.7.6.zip](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.7.6.zip).
 The "Download ZIP" link in this page does not include third-party libraries.

 ## [Gallery](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d.html#gallery)